-Sandra L. Silberman, MD PhD - Chief Medical Officer - New Products.
-Dr. Silberman has served as our chief medical officer for new products since November 2017.
+Sandra L. Silberman, MD PhD - Chief Medical Officer - New Products

+Dr. Silberman has served as our chief medical officer, on a part-time basis, for new products since November 2017.
 Dr. Silberman has served as chief medical officer of CNS Pharmaceuticals, Inc. since December 2017 on a part-time basis.
-Dr. Silberman has served as an Independent Consultant to the Biopharmaceutical Industry for the past four years.
-Dr. Silberman advanced several original, proprietary compounds into Phases I through III during her work with leading biopharmaceutical companies, including Bristol-Myers Squibb, AstraZeneca, Imclone and Roche.
+In 2018, Dr. Silberman became an advisor to WPD Pharmaceuticals in Poland.
+Dr. Silberman advanced several original, proprietary compounds into Phases I through III during her work with leading biopharmaceutical companies, including BristolMyers Squibb, AstraZeneca, Imclone and Roche.
 Dr. Silberman is a Hematologist/Oncologist who earned her B.A., Sc.M. and Ph.D. from the Johns Hopkins University School of Arts and Sciences, School of Public Health and School of Medicine, respectively, and her M.D. from Cornell University Medical College, and then completed both a clinical fellowship in Hematology/Oncology as well as a research fellowship in tumor immunology at the Brigham & Women's Hospital and the Dana Farber Cancer Institute in Boston, MA.
+Dr. Silberman is currently devoting only part of her work time to us, and provides services as needed to us.

 Robert E. George - Director.

 Mr. George joined our board of directors upon our IPO.
 He was a partner with the international accounting firm of PricewaterhouseCoopers (PWC) for 27 years until 2010, where his client service sectors included healthcare, among others.
 Mr. George currently serves as Chairman of the Audit Committee for The University of Texas Health Science Center at Houston and, since June 2011, has been a member of The University of Texas at Austin, McCombs Graduate School of Business accounting faculty.
-Mr. George graduated with accounting honors from the University of North Texas.
+Mr. George has a B.B.A. - Accounting (cum laude) from the University of North Texas.
 We believe Mr. George's deep and broad level of expertise in financial accounting and reporting matters, particularly in the healthcare sector, as a former audit partner at PricewaterhouseCoopers provide him with the qualifications to serve as a director.

 Michael D. Cannon - Director.

 Mr. Cannon joined our board of directors upon our IPO.
 Between 1997 and 2004, Mr. Cannon was the Chief Science Officer, EVP and a Director of SICOR, Inc., a U.S. public pharmaceutical company, until its acquisition by Teva Pharmaceutical Industries, Inc. SICOR focused on generic finished dosage injectable pharmaceuticals, active pharmaceutical ingredients and generic biopharmaceuticals.
 While at SICOR, he oversaw the acquisition and development of the biological business, including initiation and management of international partnerships, as well as on the design, construction, and licensure of protein manufacturing facilities.
 From July 2005 to December 2009, Mr. Cannon was a member of the scientific advisory board of Trevi Health Ventures LP, a New York investment fund specializing in health care investments.
 From May 2005 until December 2011, Mr. Cannon was a partner in a private partnership formed to evaluate and perform preliminary development of intellectual property in the healthcare sector.
 Since 2005, Mr. Cannon has served as a board member for several private companies.
-Mr. Cannon currently serves on the boards of directors of Athenex, Inc. and of three privately held biotech companies.
+Mr. Cannon currently serves on the boards of directors of three privately held biotech companies.
+He previously served on the board of directors of Athenex, Inc., a public company traded on the NASDAQ.
 Mr. Cannon has a degree in chemistry from Fordham College.
 We believe Mr. Cannon's distinguished career in the biotechnology field, particularly as Chief Science Officer, EVP and a Director of SICOR, a publicly traded company, provide him with the qualifications to serve as a director.